Willy1999927/AlbionFishingBot/README.md

 I can not deal with the speaker instrument problem for you.

+# User Guide
+F9 for automatically adjust the volume factor.
+This function is used to balance the volume differences among different computers.
+The function is still uder developed and tested.

+F10 for starting the bot.
+Please stay your mouse at the fishing point before pressing F10.

+F11 for adding a fishing point.
+Please stay your mouse at the fishing point before pressing F11.
+You can set multiple fishing points to cast rod to multiple directions.

 # Hint for packages installation
 Python 3.8.6 64 bits version is suggested for future support